johnakhilomen/bookMarkProject/README.md

     },
   };

+# After setting up the config file.
+The next step would be to setp a build script for webpack on package.json:
+ "build": "webpack"

 # Then I can now import the generated source from web pack on my index.html file
 <script src="main.js"></script>